xylophanes/c2man/README.md

 Version 3 is an update of Graham Stoney's original code (in K&R) format to make it more readable (and therefore maintainable).
 K&R function prototypes have been replaced by modern ANSI-C prototypes and the code has been re-structured to make it easier to debug (using symbolic debuggers such as gdb).
-In addition, support for prehistoric systems (Sun, Apollo, HPUX, AIX and MSDOS) has been removed.
+In addition, support for 'prehistoric systems' (Sun, Apollo, HPUX, AIX and MSDOS) has been removed.
 Yes, they were great in their time, but they are functionally extinct now.
-Support in this release is primarily for Linux, but the code should build on BSD flavours, and probably CYGWIN.
+Support in this release is primarily for Linux, but the code should build on BSD flavours, and probably CYGWIN and other POSIX compliant systems.
+The configuration script has been also been updated in order to make it easier to maintain (and support for legacy UNIX and other systems has been removed).

 The program can generate nroff/troff -man, TeXinfo, LaTeX or HTML output directly, and should run on virtually any Unix-like system, OS/2, VMS, MSDOS or